 Yaser Murtaja, a photojournalist and cameraperson for the Gaza-based media production company Ain Media, was injured on April 6, 2018, when a live round hit him in the abdomen while he was covering protests in the area east of Khan Younis city, the local press freedom group Palestinian Center for Media Development (MADA) reported, quoting Murtaja’s colleague Hossam Hisham Salem who was at the scene.
-Murtaja died the next day from wounds sustained during the shooting, according to MADA, the regional press freedom group the Journalist Support Committee (JSC), and the Palestinian Journalist Syndicate (PJS).
+Murtaja, a Palestinian, died the next day from wounds sustained during the shooting, according to news reports, MADA, and the Palestinian Journalist Syndicate (PJS).

-Pictures posted on social media by local journalists and witness testimony from local journalists show that Murtaja was wearing a bulletproof vest and helmet that were both clearly marked with the words “PRESS” when he was hit.
+Testimony from local journalists who witnessed the incident described Murtaja as wearing a bulletproof vest and helmet that were both clearly marked with the words “PRESS” when he was hit.

 In response to Murtaja’s death, Israeli Defense Minister Avigdor Lieberman said that “whoever operates drones above IDF [Israel Defense Forces] soldiers needs to understand that he is endangering himself,” and “We have seen dozens of cases of Hamas activists were disguised as medics and journalists,” according to local media reports.

-IDF’s chief of training and doctrine, Brigadier Gen. Moti Baruch, has been appointed to lead the investigation into the IDF’s response to the mass protests in the Gaza Strip, including the death of Murtaja, according to news reports.
+IDF’s chief of training and doctrine, Brigadier Gen. Moti Baruch, was appointed to lead the investigation into the IDF’s response to the mass protests in the Gaza Strip, including the death of Murtaja, according to multiple news reports.

-Murataja helped found Ain Media in 2012 and previously produced video and documentaries for Arabic outlets, including the Qatari broadcaster Al-Jazeera Arabic, the London-based Al-Araby TV and international organizations, including UNICEF.
+Murtaja helped found Ain Media in 2012 and previously produced video and documentaries for Arabic outlets, including the Qatari broadcaster Al-Jazeera Arabic, the London-based Al-Araby TV and international organizations, including UNICEF.
 His work focused mainly on human rights and politics in Gaza and the region.
 He had also worked on assignments for Al-Jazeera English and Vice, according to reporter Anna Therese Day who was in touch with Murataja’s relatives.
-He also worked as camera assistant for Chinese artist Ai Wei Wei’s documentary Human Flow, news reports said.
+He also worked as a camera assistant for Chinese artist Ai Weiwei’s documentary Human Flow, news reports said.